HOLLOW SQUARE PRESS

 Some greatest hits and usual suspects up there?
 Hell yes.
 Idiosyncratic?
 I certainly hope so!
 After all, it is MY list.
 One of these days I’ll probably issue an expanded version with commentary about each one.
 That’s a hope, not a promise or threat.

 The list is not set in stone.
 Not even paper, for that matter.
 It is what I think today, and that may change.
 “The General,” for instance, has been off and on, for I am suspicious of any movie that might seem to romanticize the Old Confederacy.
 Right now it is back on.
 The list is ordered by date, which I prefer.
-If a movie was released in different years, as “Lord of the Rings,” I have used the date of the last one out.
+If parts of a movie was released in different years, as “Lord of the Rings,” I have used the date of the last one out.

 The following list of Runners-Up includes a number that have from time to time dropped in or out of the Top List.
 Some may cycle through it again one of these days.
 If a director appears more than once in the list above (Kubrick, Malick), take that to mean The Collected Works, and additional movies of theirs are not listed below.
 In some cases below I will allow one movie to stand for many, choosing ones that have been most important to me.
 Example: Bergman, Hitchcock, Del Toro.
 For all directors who appear in the list below, please assume that I admire and possibly love others of their works.
 There are what might seem glaring omissions although they have been important in my life.
 I think of Antonioni and Fellini.
 I’m still thinking about them.
 Others are conscious choices, for in general I simply don’t like their movies even though they are considered great directors.
 Big examples Buñuel and Godard.
 There are no women in the list, something that I expect will be soon changing, but there are a couple of transgendered people.